Our Management Team

 He approaches projects with a clear sense of ecological balance, ensuring that practical work on the ground supports both the management objective and the wider health of the woodland.
 That combination of technical skill, deer management understanding and wider operational experience makes him a strong asset on more complex woodland sites.

-Joseph – Deer Manager Contractor
+Joseph – Deer Management Contractor

 Joseph has been involved in deer management since the age of fourteen and brings both practical experience and a strong long-term commitment to the field.
 His contribution to deer cull operations is supported by years of exposure to the realities of stalking, fieldwork and wildlife management.